mike-ivs/machine-learning-novice-sklearn/setup.md

 We'll install the prerequisites in a virtual environment, to prevent them from cluttering up your Python environment and causing conflicts.
 First, create a new directory and ent

-To create a new virtual environment for the project, open the terminal and type:
+To create a new virtual environment ("venv") called "intro_ml" for the project, open the terminal (Max/Linux), Git Bash (Windows) or Anacomda Prompt (Windows), and type one of the below OS-specific options:

 ~~~
-python3 -m venv venv
+python3 -m venv intro_ml # mac/linux
+python -m venv intro_ml # windows
 ~~~
 {: .language-bash}

-> If you're on Linux and this doesn't work, try installing `python3-venv` using your package manager, e.g. `sudo apt-get install python3-venv`.
+> If you're on Linux and this doesn't work, you may need to install venv first.
+Try running `sudo apt-get install python3-venv` first, then `python3 -m venv intro_ml`
 {: .info}

+## Activate environment
+To activate the environment, run the following OS-specific commands in Terminal (Mac/Linux) or Git Bash (Windows) or Anaconda Prompt (Windows):

+* Windows + Git Bash: `source intro_ml/Scripts/activate`
+* Windows + Anaconda Prompt: `intro_ml/Scripts/activate`
+* Mac/Linux: `source intro_ml/bin/activate`

 ## Installing your prerequisites

-Activate your virtual environment, and install the prerequisites:
+Install the prerequisites:

 ~~~
-source venv/bin/activate
 pip install numpy pandas matplotlib opencv-python
 ~~~
 {: .language-bash}

-You'll need to re-activate the virtual environment to use it during the session.
+## Deactivating/activating environment
+To deactivate your virtual environment, simply run `deactivate` in your terminal or prompt.
+If you close the terminal, Git Bash, or Conda Prompt without deactivating, the environment will automatically close as the session ends.
+Later, you can reactivate the environment using the "Activate environment" instructions above to continue working.
+If you want to keep coding in the same terminal but no longer need this environment, it’s best to explicitly deactivate it.
+This ensures that the software installed for this workshop doesn’t interfere with your default Python setup or other projects.

 {% include links.md %}